 Motor vehicle tax must be paid on all vehicles registered in the Slovak Republic that are used for business purposes, whether or not the vehicle is actually owned by a business entity.
-Annual motor vehicle tax rates vary depending on the engine capacity (for passenger cars), engine power (for electric vehicles), or a total weight and number of axles (for trucks and buses).
+Annual motor vehicle tax rates vary depending on several factors, such as engine capacity (for passenger cars), engine power (for electric vehicles), or total weight, number of axles and type of suspension (for trucks and buses).